 If someone needs immediate medical attention, is threatening immediate self-harm, or has attempted suicide please call 911 or Butler Police at (317-940-BUPD) immediately.

 If you are experiencing a crisis outside of our business hours, there are several local and national resources to help you.
 St. Vincent’s Stress Center and Community North both offer 24-hour phone crisis intervention as well as evaluations for hospital stays.
+SGA provides Uber Transportation to the local facilities.
 Contact BUPD if you need assistance accessing any of these resources.

 St. Vincent’s Stress Center 24-hour line: 317-338-4800

 Community North 24-hour line: 317-621-5700 or text HelpNow to 20121

 Crisis Text line: text HOME to 741741